freegazaorg/freegazaorg.github.io/posts.md

 ---
 layout: post-index
-permalink: /posts/
+permalink: /news/
-title: All Posts
+title: All News
-tagline: A List of Posts
+tagline: A List of News
 tags: [blog]
 ---